datahub-project/datahub/contrib/kubernetes/README.md

 ## Testing
-For testing this setup, we can use the existing quickstart's [docker-compose](https://github.com/linkedin/datahub/blob/master/docker/quickstart/docker-compose.yml) file but commenting out data-hub-gms, datahub-frontend, datahub-mce-consumer & datahub-mae-consumer sections.
+For testing this setup, we can use the existing quickstart's [docker-compose](https://github.com/linkedin/datahub/blob/master/docker/quickstart/docker-compose.yml) file but commenting out `data-hub-gms`, `datahub-frontend`, `datahub-mce-consumer` & `datahub-mae-consumer` sections.